ASSISTANT DIRECTOR FOR YOUTH AND YOUNG ADULT MINISTRY: CATHOLIC CENTER

 Bilingual in English and Spanish preferred.

-JOB TITLE: Administrative Assistant REPORTS TO: Vicar for Clergy FLSA: Full time; Non Exempt Employee
+JOB TITLE: Administrative Assistant REPORTS TO: Vicar for Clergy FSLA: Full time; Non Exempt Employee

 ESSENTIAL JOB FUNCTIONS: